farhan0581/django-admin-autocomplete-filter/README.md

 Requirements:
 -----------
-Requires Django version >= 1.9
+Requires Django version >= 2.0

 Installation:
 ------------
 You can install it via pip or to get the latest version clone this repo.

 `
-pip install django-inspectdb-refactor
+pip install django-admin-autocomplete-filter
 `

-Add ``inspectdb_refactor`` to your ``INSTALLED_APPS`` inside settings.py of your project.
+Add ``admin_auto_filters`` to your ``INSTALLED_APPS`` inside settings.py of your project.

 Usage:
 -----
- The command accepts two command line arguments:

-  - ``app`` : This is a required argument.
-You need to provide app_label in order to make models in that particular app.
-  - ``database``: To specify a particular database.
-Otherwise picks default from settings.

-  For example, If you have an app called ``products`` and database ``product_db`` then

-  `
-  python manage.py inspectdb_refactor --database=product --app=product_db
-  `
+dfdf

 License:
 --------
-Django Inspectdb Refactor is an Open Source project licensed under the terms of the BSD3 license.
+Django Inspectdb Refactor is an Open Source project licensed under the terms of the GNU GENERAL PUBLIC LICENSE.